okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-design-rate-limits/main/index.md

 ---
 title: Optimize Terraform access to Okta APIs
-excerpt: Optimize your configuration to reduce the number of API calls that Terraform makes, and set custom rate limits to stop Terraform before you reach your org’s rate limits.
+excerpt: Optimize your configuration to reduce the number of API calls that Terraform makes, and set custom rate limits to stop Terraform before you reach your org's rate limits.
 layout: Guides
 ---

-Optimize your configuration to reduce the number of API calls that Terraform makes, and set custom rate limits to stop Terraform before you reach your org’s rate limits.
+Optimize your configuration to reduce the number of API calls that Terraform makes, and set custom rate limits to stop Terraform before you reach your org's rate limits.

 ---